LiveNathan/checklists/checklists/software-development/start-new-project/start-new-software-project.md

 - [ ] Remove all the Vaadin SamplePerson and SQL demo stuff.
 - [ ] Run all tests.
 - [ ] Start application.
+- [ ] Refactor to ports & adapters